polymonster/hotline/readme.md

 #### Render Systems

-You can specify render graphs in `pmfx` which set up `views` which get dispatched into `render` functions.
+You can specify render graphs in `pmfx` that set up `views`, which get dispatched into `render` functions.
 All render systems run concurrently on the CPU, the command buffers they generate are executed in an order determined by the `pmfx` render graph and it's dependencies.

 ```rust
 #[no_mangle]